 The Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI) was approved by the Swedish Parliament in May 2018.
 As five jurisdictions have deposit instruments of ratification, the MLI entered into force in July 2018 at an international level.
 Further, as Sweden has submitted the documents required for ratification, the MLI entered into force at a Swedish level in October 2018.
 However, the Swedish legislative process requires that the amendments are incorporated into Swedish law in respect of each bill.
 In general, Sweden has made reservations in regards of MLI's tax allocation articles, implying that existing tax allocation articles continue to apply.
 In regards of other articles in the MLI, minimum standards have been chosen.

 In the light of EU case law (Case C-575/17, Sofina SA and Others), rules allowing deferment of payment of WHT upon application entered into effect as of 1 January 2020.
 In general, certain loss-making residents in jurisdictions where special treaties apply, or entities within the European Union, may apply for such deferment.
 The deferment is applied until four months after the end of the tax year that follows the tax year whose deferment scope is the basis for the deferment (e.g. WHT relating to a dividend paid during 2020 may be deferred until April 2022).

-A new Withholding Tax Act has been proposed by the Ministry of Finance to enter into force in January 2022.
-However, the proposal has been subject to discussions and the legislative outcome is not yet wholly clear.
+A new Withholding Tax Act has been proposed by the Ministry of Finance and was originally envisaged to enter into force as of January 2022.
+However, the proposal has been subject to discussions, and the legislative outcome is not yet wholly clear.
 As per the current proposal, the new legislation will be applied as of 1 January 2024.

 |Cash dividends (1, 2)||Royalties, certain rentals (3)|